 How much can I get for the Mandela R5 coin?

-The value of the R5 Mandela circulation coin remains R5-00.
-However, the gold Mandela coins forming part of the Natura series of gold coin are bought back by the SARB at the prevailing gold price.
+The value of the Mandela R5 circulation coin remains R5.
+However, the gold Mandela coins that form part of the Natura series of gold coins are bought by the SARB at the prevailing gold price.

-What price can you give me for my 1979 1-ounce Krugerrand?
+What price can you give me for my 1979 1 oz Krugerrand?

 Does the SARB pay a premium for proof coins?

 The SARB only pays for the gold content of the coins offered.
-However, proof coins can be sold to an authorised coin dealer or coin collector who might be willing to pay a premium for the coin based on scarcity and condition.
+However, proof coins can be sold to an authorised coin dealer or coin collector who might be willing to pay a premium for the coins based on their scarcity and condition.

 Does the SARB provide parking for clients who wish to sell back their gold coins?

-Unfortunately, the SARB does not have parking for the public.
-Clients can consider using the parking offered by the State Theatre and Sammy Marks Square as it is close to the SARB.
+The SARB does not have parking available for the public.
+Clients can consider using the parking offered by the State Theatre and Sammy Marks Square, as both are in close proximity to the SARB.

-What price can I expect the SARB to pay for my Krugerrand or other acceptable gold coins?
+What price can I expect the SARB to pay for my Krugerrands or other acceptable gold coins?

-The prevailing market gold price and dollar exchange rate are used to calculate the price offered for the coin/s on the day of selling.
+The prevailing market gold price and dollar exchange rate are used to calculate the price offered for gold coin(s) on the day of selling.